 Monetary financial institutions whose main business is primarily concerned with corporate finance and acquisitions.

-As defined by the European Central Bank, these consist of all institutional units included in the central bank (S.121), deposit-taking corporations except the central bank (S1.22) and money market funds (S.123) subsectors.
+MFIs, as defined by the European Central Bank, consist of all institutional units included in the central bank (S.121), deposit-taking corporations except the central bank (S.122) and money market funds (S.123) subsectors.

 The market in which short-term loans are made and short-term securities traded.
 “Short-term” usually applies to periods of under one year but can be longer in some instances.

-The industrial classification used in the EU.
+The industrial classification used in the European Union.
 Revision 2 is the “Statistical classification of economic activities in the European Community in accordance with Commission Regulation (EC) No. 1893/2006 of 20 December 2006”.

 See gross national disposable income and real national disposable income.